All about fishing for bass in each state.

 World record: 7 pounds, 8 ounces

 Closely related to the spots, it is often misidentified as a redeye due to the red coloring in the eye.
 The coloring is brownish similar to smallmouth.
-Fish for shoal bass as you would most bass and, as the name implies, look for them to congregate on shoals and similar structure.
+Fish for them as you would for largemouth and, as the name implies, look for them to congregate on shoals and similar structure.

 Native to the Coosa River system of GA and AL, redeyes are often found in cool streams and rivers.
 Ideal water temperature: 65° to 70°